saferpay/sndbx/texts/interfaces.md

 # The Interfaces

-Saferpay consist of two main interfaces and a set of different additional modules that can added to each interface depending on the business requriements and required payment flow.
+Saferpay consist of two main interfaces and a set of different additional modules that can be added to each interface depending on the business requriements and desired payment flow.

 The main components of the Saferpay JSON API are:
 - **Payment Page Interface**